-On Wednesday, November 16, 2016, World Music Boutique Productions and The Jazz Standard presented the third edition of The Flame Festival, the first and only festival of its kind to showcase the fusion of Jazz and Flamenco in the US.
+On Wednesday, November 16, 2016, World Music Boutique Productions and The Jazz Standard presented the third edition of The Flame Festival, the first and only Festival in the U.S. that showcases the fusion of Jazz and Flamenco.

-Essentially, the festival transports the “conversation” between flamenco and jazz – which has been happening in Spain for decades – to our shores.
-Also, it creates a platform for local artists and introduces the concept to new audiences through yearly, live performances.
+The Festival transports the “conversation” between Flamenco and Jazz – which has been happening in Spain for decades – to our shores.
+Also, it creates a platform for local artists and introduces the concept to new audiences through yearly live performances.

-The festivities began with vocalist, composer Rebeca Vallejo who has built her career on combining flamenco, jazz, and Brazilian music.
-Accompanied by pianist George Dulin and drummer, Davil Silliman, the songstress performed selections from her third recording, Azucar, Canela (Sugar, Cinnamon), jazz standards and original music.
+The festivities began with vocalist and composer Rebeca Vallejo, who built her career by combining Flamenco, Jazz, and Brazilian music.
+Accompanied by pianist George Dulin and drummer David Silliman, the songstress performed selections from her third recording, Azucar, Canela (Sugar, Cinnamon), which includes jazz standards, and original music.

-The repertoire included a Spanish interpretation of You Don’t Know What Love is (inspired by Shirley Horn), an interesting interpretation of Miles Davis’s Blue and Green; Milton Nascimento’s Sin Piedad and imaginative, original compositions inspired by The Police and Nirvana!
-Vallejo is a vivacious, engaging performer who connects with the audience on a deep level.
+The repertoire included a Spanish interpretation of You Don’t Know What Love is (inspired by Shirley Horn), an exciting interpretation of Miles Davis’s Blue and Green, Milton Nascimento’s Sin Piedad, and imaginative, original compositions inspired by The Police and Nirvana!
+Vallejo is a vibrant, engaging performer who connects with the audience deeply.
 Also, she set the stage for the grand finale.

-After a short intermission, the pianist Chano Dominguez took to the stage and performed in a variety of styles: solo, as a duo, accompanied by the bassist, Alexis Cuadrado.
-The high point of the evening occurred when flutist, Jay Rodriguez, flamenco singer Ismael Fernández, and choreographer, dancer Sonia Olla joined the duo for a breathtaking, impromptu bulería (a style that permits the greatest freedom for improvisation).
+After a short intermission, the pianist Chano Dominguez took to the stage and performed solo and as a duo, accompanied by the bassist Alexis Cuadrado.
+The high point of the evening occurred when flutist Jay Rodriguez, flamenco singer Ismael Fernández, and choreographer dancer Sonia Olla joined the duo for a breathtaking, impromptu bulería (a style that permits the greatest freedom for improvisation).

 As all good things must, the evening ended with a standing ovation and the vow to return next year.